briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 so declared in writing by the Building Inspector, such securing shall not be deemed to constitute "effective boarding" under this section, and it does not abate the nuisance condition of an unsafe structure, as declared under division (1) of this section.
-Later notice, issued under [Section 1340.08][CF Section 1340.08], shall include the fact that the Building Inspector found it necessary to take appropriate action to secure the structure.\
+Later notice, issued under [Section 1340.08][CFCO 1340.08], shall include the fact that the Building Inspector found it necessary to take appropriate action to secure the structure.\
 (Ord.
 2018-10.
 Passed 3-12-18.)

 ## 1340.23   Vacating building and prohibiting use

-In the notice issued pursuant to [Section 1340.08][CF Section 1340.08], the Building Inspector may also require that the building, structure or a portion of those be vacated, not be reoccupied, or used until the specified repairs and improvements are completed, inspected, and approved by the Building Inspector.
+In the notice issued pursuant to [Section 1340.08][CFCO 1340.08], the Building Inspector may also require that the building, structure or a portion of those be vacated, not be reoccupied, or used until the specified repairs and improvements are completed, inspected, and approved by the Building Inspector.
 The Building Inspector may cause to be posted at each entrance to the building or structure a notice as follows: "THIS STRUCTURE IS IN A DANGEROUS CONDITION AND HAS BEEN CONDEMNED AND ITS USE HAS BEEN PROHIBITED BY THE BUILDING INSPECTOR FOR THE VILLAGE OF CHAGRIN FALLS."
 The notice shall remain posted until the required corrections are made or demolition is completed.
 No person shall remove the notice without written permission of the Building Inspector, nor shall any person use or enter the building or structure except for the purpose of making the required corrections or demolishing or effectively boarding the building or structure, or securing the structure pursuant to Chapter 1340.\